Naturhistoriska/Georg/georg-backend/README.md

 # georg-service
 georg-service is a web service build on top of georg-pelias.
 It serves as API for Georg.
-The API provides endpoints for text such as locality search, reverse search and batch upload.
+The API provides endpoints for forward geocoding, reverse geocoding and batch upload.

-This documentation will help you clone and setup the repository and then start the application.
+This documentation helps you clone and setup the repository and run the application.
 ## Prerequisites
 Java 8
 Maven 3.5.0